spacebabies/website/content/builds/lametric-time-tibber-realtime-kwh-price/index.md

 As you can see, the code does a couple nifty things:

-- gets current price, plus today and tomorrow's prices
+- gets current price, price level, and today and tomorrow's prices
-- creates a LaMetric frame for each of your homes
+- creates a LaMetric page for each of your homes
+- shows the current realtime price for each home
+- selects an icon color based on how high the price is
 - filters all prices to only show the current hour onwards
 - massages the data so that it fits the display best
 - rounds the prices to two decimals
-- selects an icon color based on how high the price is
-- caches the response

 ## Step 3.
 Manage the secret credentials